MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/plan-for-multi-geo.md

 The administration of a multi-geo tenant can differ from a non-multi-geo tenant, as many of the SharePoint and OneDrive settings and services are multi-geo aware.
 We recommend that you review [Administering a multi-geo environment](administering-a-multi-geo-environment.md) before you proceed with your configuration.

-The experience for your users is mostly unchanged in a multi-geo environment.
-Read [Administering a multi-geo environment](multi-geo-user-experience.md) for details.
+Read [User experience in a multgeo environment](multi-geo-user-experience.md) for details about your end users' experience in a multi-geo environment.

 To get started configuring OneDrive for Business Multi-Geo, see [Configure OneDrive for Business Multi-Geo](multi-geo-tenant-configuration.md).